Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Theme Shapes

 Defining shapes at the theme level in Flutter ensures your design remains consistent, making your application more intuitive and appealing to users.
-Shapes in Material Design 3 can be simple or complex, adding depth and enhancing the visual hierarchy of the user interface.
+Shapes in M3 can be simple or complex, adding depth and enhancing the visual hierarchy of the user interface.
 From subtle round edges to bold, expressive cut corners, shape variations can significantly impact a design’s feel and functionality.

 To define shapes at the theme level, specify the shape parameter of the widget’s theme like this.